GoogleCloudPlatform/community/tutorials/couchbase-on-google-kubernetes-engine-using-terraform/index.md

             token-key: '{.credential.access_token}'
           name: gcp

-You can view the cluster created and running in the GCP Console.
+You can view the cluster created and running in the Cloud Console.
 You can directly view the workloads in the web UI or, since the cluster configurations are now available in your kube config, you can also run the command `kubectl get pods --all-namespaces` to display the pods running.
 The output from that command should look something like
 this: